Tregear

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 17.1% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency averages 176 trips daily across all routes, equating to approximately 28 weekly trips per stop.
+On average, there are 0.9 vehicles per dwelling in Tregear, which is below the regional average.
+According to the 2021 Census, some 17.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 176 trips per day, equating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport